Home

 Stockholders Equity

-Common Stock @ Par, $1$27,500
+Common Stock @ Par, $1 $27,500

-Additional Paid-In Capital$35,000
+Additional Paid-In Capital $35,000

-Total Stockholders Equity$65,283
+Total Stockholders Equity $65,283

 Notice that the total balance of stockholders equity remains the same, but retained earnings was reduced.
-Since neither assets nor liabilities are affected with a stock dividend, and therefore net assets remains the same, the accounting equation remains in balance by simply shifting the stock dividend within the total equity account:
+Since neither assets nor liabilities are affected by a stock dividend, and therefore net assets remains the same, the accounting equation remains in balance by simply shifting the stock dividend within the total equity account:

 Effect of a Stock Dividend on the Accounting Equation

-Assets= Liabilities + Stockholders Equity
+Assets = Liabilities + Stockholders Equity

 ($12,500)